TobiasMaterzok/SessileDropContactAngle/README.md

 ## Technology Highlights:

-ContactAngleAnalyzer is a Python-based project developed for the robust calculation of the contact angle of a sessile droplet in molecular dynamics (MD) simulations.
+SessileDropContactAngle is a Python-based project developed for the robust calculation of the contact angle of a sessile droplet in molecular dynamics (MD) simulations.
 This tool is built on top of several prominent libraries:

  - MDAnalysis for analyzing and manipulating molecular dynamics simulations,